Interstate 73: Virginia

-Future I-73 is planned to connect Martinsville and Roanoke, then head west to Blacksburg before entering West Virginia.
+I-73 was planned to connect Martinsville and Roanoke, then head west to Blacksburg before entering West Virginia.

-In Virginia, I-73 will continue north from the state line parallel to the US 220 corridor all the way to Roanoke.
-US 220 is currently a rural four-lane highway with many safety issues.
-As such, Virginia has decided to have I-73 immediately diverge from US 220 upon entering the state from North Carolina and travel around the east side of Martinsville, with US 220 as a freeway around the west side of Martinsville.
-The two will meet briefly south of Rocky Mount.
-I-73 will continue its northbound journey paralleling US 220 to the east until they converge south of Roanoke.
-At that point, I-73 and US 220 will run concurrently to I-581, which I-73 will follow to I-81.

-If I-73 is extended northward, from Roanoke, it will turn southwest on I-81, running concurrently to east of Blacksburg and then using the Virginia Smart Road to Blacksburg.
-The rest of the way to West Virginia will be an upgrade of US 460, Corridor Q of the Appalachian Development Highway System.
+Except for a divergence around the east side of Martinsville, the planned routing was to parallel US 220 to I-581 in Roanoke, which I-73 was then to follow to I-81.
+Signs that say "Future I-73 Corridor" can be found along I-581.
+From Roanoke, I-73 was to run concurrently with I-81 to near Christiansburg and then use a completed Virginia Smart Road to Blacksburg.
+The rest of the way to West Virginia was to be an upgrade of US 460, Corridor Q of the Appalachian Development Highway System.

+The Virginia Department of Transportation (VDOT) ran studies on this corridor, but its construction had very low priority compared to other projects in the state.
+Additionally, funding for the route was used for other more urgent projects.

+In a July 2024 presentation to the Commonwealth Transportation Board, which has ultimate authority over all transportation projects in the state, VDOT recommended the board rescind its original 2001 approval of I-73's routing.
+VDOT stated that the project's earmarked federal funding has been repurposed, and additional funding had not materialized and was unlikely to be found; in addition, the board itself had since adopted a policy requiring review of all location decisions after three years.
+At its September 2024 meeting, the board voted to rescind its approval.
+Any construction of I-73 would be required to start the entire location-study, environmental impact and public-comment process again.

 West Virginia

-Future I-73 is planned to enter, from Virginia, near Bluefield and then go northwesterly along the King Coal Highway to Huntington.
+Future I-73 is planned to enter, from Virginia, near Bluefield and then go northwesterly along the future route of West Virginia Route 108; formerly known as the King Coal Highway to Huntington.

 I-73 will continue next to US 460 (Corridor Q) from the Virginia state line west to Bluefield.
 There it will join with I-74, which splits from I-77 just across the border from Virginia.
-For the rest of its path through West Virginia, from Bluefield to Huntington and Ohio, I-73 will follow US 52, which is currently being upgraded to a four-lane divided highway as the King Coal Highway to Williamson and the Tolsia Highway the rest of the way to Huntington.
-This section has been sporadically marked as the Future I-73/I-74 Corridor with signs but is not being built to Interstate standards.
+For the rest of its path through West Virginia from Bluefield to Huntington and Ohio, I-73 will follow US 52 and also have bypasses near it.
+U.S. 52 is currently being upgraded to a four-lane divided highway; and also some new construction known as the King Coal Highway also now known as West Virginia Route 108 to Williamson and the Tolsia Highway the rest of the way to Huntington.
+This section has been sporadically marked as the Future I-73/I-74 Corridor with signs but is not being built to Interstate standards due to a lack of funding.